artensonart98/Drag-Test/app/README.md

 }
 ```

-### Note: You must have these two methods in your DAO.
+### Note: You must have these 3 methods in your DAO.
 - One that return a DataSource
-- Other that deletes all the data inside a table
+- Other that deletes all the data from your table
-- 3rd one that adds a list to the db
+- 3rd one that adds a list of object in your table

 ### Step 3.
 Specify your DAO in your Room DB class